 Step 4: Change the View by to Small icons, and then click Devices and Printers.

-Your iPhone, iPod or iPad should now appear under Unspecified section.
+Your iPhone, iPod, or iPad should now appear under the Unspecified section.

-Step 5: Right-click on your iPhone, iPod or iPad icon and then click Properties to open iPhone, iPod or iPad Properties dialog.
+Step 5: Right-click on your iPhone, iPod, or iPad icon and then click Properties to open the iPhone, iPod, or iPad Properties dialog.

 Step 6: Switch to the Hardware tab.
-Under Device Functions section, select your iPhone, iPod or iPad, and then click Properties button to open Apple iPhone/iPod/iPad properties.
+Under Device Functions section, select your iPhone, iPod, or iPad, and then click the Properties button to open the Apple iPhone/iPod/iPad properties.

-Step 7: Now, Under the General tab, click the button labelled Change settings.
+Step 7: Now, Under the General tab, click the button labeled Change settings.

-Step 8: Now Switch to Driver tab and then click Update Driver button to open Update Driver Software wizard.
+Step 8: Now Switch to Driver tab and then click the Update Driver button to open the Update Driver Software wizard.

 In the above path, “C” is the drive where Windows 10 is installed.

-NOTE: If you can’t see the Drivers folder, select Mobile Device Support folder, and then make sure that the option labelled Include subfolders is selected.
+NOTE: If you can’t see the Drivers folder, select the Mobile Device Support folder, and then make sure that the option labeled Include subfolders is selected.

-Step 10: Finally, click Next button and once the drive is updated, click Close button to close the wizard.
+Step 10: Finally, click the Next button, and once the drive is updated, click the Close button to close the wizard.

-Open iTunes now.
-Your iPhone, iPad or iPod should now be detected by iTunes in Windows 10.
+Open iTunes now. iTunes should now detect your iPhone, iPad, or iPod in Windows 10.